-Update: An ninth upset bid was filed July 10.
-The current bid is $240,000.
-The outbid period will end on July 20, unless another upset bid is filed by then.
+Update: Another upset bid was filed July 17; I think it’s the 10th, but I could have missed one or two.
+The current bid is $252,000.
+The outbid period will end on July 27, unless another upset bid is filed by then.

 906 Olive Street is a nice little Fisher Park house.
 Built in 1938, it has four bedrooms, two bathrooms, 1,938 square feet.
 It has a smallish front porch, gray shingle siding and a couple trees in the front yard.
 It’s a little on the modest side for Fisher Park.
 There have been a few more or less similar houses for sale in the neighborhood recently.
 It’s in foreclosure, also like a few others recently.
 Nice but not especially remarkable.